AkomaMathaino/dev_test/README.md

 To test this React app on your computer, you will need to have Node.js and npm installed.
 If you don't have them installed, you can download and install Node.js from [https://nodejs.org/](https://nodejs.org/en/download).

+You will also need to have git installed.
+For Windows, git can be installed from https://git-scm.com/download/win.

 ## Installation

 1. Clone the repository to your local machine: